keerthik/code-book/README.md

 Start from the `master` branch.

 # About
-Please check the `about` folder for details on the concept and design of this learning resource
+Please visit the [`about page`]('about/README.md') for details on the concept and design of this learning resource